let-unimi/liblet/docs/api.rst

 .. autoclass:: Transition

-   A convenience method is provided to obtain transtions from a suitable string representation of them.
+   A convenience method is provided to obtain transitions from a suitable string representation of them.

    .. automethod:: from_string